Tuesday, 21 October 2025

 Practically how does Bhagvat Gita be used in our daily lifes:

-It is stated that spirituality is for the people who are lost/defeated in life, no Arjuna was a person who had enough material wealth as well as victories and percise goal throughout his life, so spirituality is for all who desire victory and for the materialists to live a happy life.
+It is stated that spirituality is for the people who have lost hope in life, no Arjuna was a person who had enough material wealth as well as victories and precise goal throughout his life, so spirituality is for all who desire victory and for the materialists to live a happy life.

 Though remember spirituality is not escapism from life.
 Infact it is handling the sucess/failures in life with an equanimous mind.